slimtoolkit/slim/ROADMAP.md

   * System sensor subsystem design
   * External sensor integrations for Tetragon, Falco and Tracee as plugins

-* Installers for all major platforms/package managers
+* Installers for all major platforms/package managers and publishing the packages to the official package manager distribution repos
+  * Homebrew (official tap), Mac Ports
+  * Apt
+  * Yum/Dnf/Rpm
+  * Apk
+  * Aur
+  * Nix

 * Example
   * More build/optimize/minify examples